stevenpastor/snakemake-exome-workflow/README.md

 # ExomeAnalysisSpring
-Simple exome workflow for Ming's Spring course
+Simple exome workflow for the Xiao lab.